 Swimming under the Spray (August to December only)

-You can also swim under the spray of the Victoria Falls themselves.
+You can also swim under the spray of the Victoria Falls itself.
 You walk into the gorge at the usual starting point and are then paddled across the Boiling Pot to right below the Falls where you have the chance to swim and enjoy the unique perspective from the bottom of the gorge.
 This can then be followed by the white-water rafting trip as above.

 Please contact our offices for more detailed prices.
 The price below is for a full day rafting.
 You can opt to do a combination of river rafting and boarding.
-Contact us for a price.